KiandaBPM/docs/content/docs/platform/document-generation/word document add-in.md

 ## Introduction

 You can **generate reports** within Kianda processes and **populate** the reports with **data captured** within each process instance.
-This could be useful, for example, when performing a health & safety check on a buliding site.
-A template can be used by an inspector to have a **generic outline** of what needs to be completed when prefoming the check.
+This could be useful, for example, when performing a health & safety check on a building site.
+A template can be used by an inspector to have a **generic outline** of what needs to be completed when preforming the check.
 Each time a check is performed, the generated report may contain different data.
+This data is **pulled** directly from the each **individual check** when performed by an inspector.

 ## Before you get started

 In advance of creating a template, you need to install Kianda add-in for word.
-Go to [Installing Kianda add-in for Word or Excel](/docs/platform/document-generation/#installing-kianda-add-in-to-word-or-excel) and follow the steps of instalation.
-You also need to create an template outline before starting, to learn more about what a template outline is go to [template outline](/docs/platform/document-generation/#heading).
+Go to [Installing Kianda add-in for Word or Excel](/docs/platform/document-generation/#installing-kianda-add-in-to-word-or-excel) and follow the steps of installation.
+You also need to create an template outline before starting, to learn more about what a template outline is, go to [template outline](/docs/platform/document-generation/#heading).

 ### Using the Kianda Add-in for Word